 During the Employment Period, you will be eligible to receive an annual target cash bonus equal to 80% (the "Target Bonus") of your Base Salary, based on your attainment of pre-established performance goals set forth each calendar year by the Board or a committee of the Board.
-For the Company's 2017 fiscal year, the Target Bonus described herein will be 80% of your base salary during the 2017 fiscal year.
+Notwithstanding the foregoing, for the Company's 2017 fiscal year, the Target Bonus described herein will be prorated so that the Target Bonus amount described herein applies only to the period following the Effective Time (in other words, your Target Bonus for the period from August 2017 through December 2017 will be based on 80% of \$208,333).
+The remainder of your bonus opportunity for the Company's 2017 fiscal year preceding the Effective Time will be determined pursuant to the bonus plan you participated in immediately prior to the Effective Time, pro-rated to reflect its application to the shortened period from January 1, 2017 through July 30, 2017.